2016 United States presidential election in Arkansas

 The 2016 United States presidential election in Arkansas was held on Tuesday, November 8, 2016, as part of the 2016 United States presidential election in which all 50 states plus the District of Columbia participated.
 Arkansas voters chose electors to represent them in the Electoral College via a popular vote, pitting the Republican Party's nominee, businessman Donald Trump, and running mate Indiana Governor Mike Pence against Democratic Party nominee, former Secretary of State Hillary Clinton, and her running mate Virginia Senator Tim Kaine.
 Arkansas has six electoral votes in the Electoral College.

 Although Clinton once served as the First Lady of Arkansas from 1979 to 1981 and from 1983 to 1992 as the wife of then-Governor Bill Clinton, Arkansas was considered to be a state Trump would win or otherwise a safe red state.
 Bill Clinton won the state twice in 1992 and 1996, but the state has trended Republican in every election since 2000, and no Democrat has won a statewide election there since 2010.
 Trump won the state with 60.57% of the vote, and Hillary Clinton received 33.65% of the vote.
 The Republican candidate has carried Arkansas in every election starting in 2000.
 This is also the first election in which the state simultaneously voted for a Republican presidential candidate and a Republican Senate candidate.
-Arkansas was 1 of 11 states that voted twice for Bill Clinton in 1992 and 1996 that Hillary Clinton lost in 2016.
+Arkansas was 1 of 11 states that voted twice for Bill Clinton in 1992 and 1996, which Hillary Clinton lost in 2016.

 Trump's 60.57% share of the vote is the best result for the Republicans in Arkansas since Richard Nixon in 1972.
+He flipped Woodruff County, making him the first Republican to win it since 1972.
 The Prohibition Party candidate, James Hedges, also had the notable achievement of finishing third in Arkansas County, ahead of major third-party candidates Gary Johnson and Jill Stein, the only county in the country where he did so.